 Fourth, keep a marathon journal.
 There are many ways to do this.
 One, download a GPS running app that could monitor your runs.
 I recall you mentioned that you have unlimited data Internet.
 You could opt to use the NIKE Running app.
 It’s one of my favorite running apps as it is by far the most developed, the easiest to utilize and even has social media integration which means that it acts like its own Facebook of sorts where you could add friends who are also logged into it, monitor and encourage other friends and check to see what their goals are.
 It even monitors elevation gain as long as your smartphone has a GPS, gyroscope and a barometer.
 You could also opt for the traditional pen and paper approach to monitoring your progress and your run.
 Yet since you have the necessary resources of social media and a smartphone at your disposal, I would encourage you to make full use of it.

 Fifth, time to check your running gear for training.
 How old is your current running shoes?
 If it is more than a year old, chances are you really need to get a new one even if you hardly ever used them for running outside.
 The composite of rubber and plastic in running shoes wear overtime along with its adhesive regardless of the shoes being worn or not.
 Hence, that old pair of running shoes may just cause you unnecessary foot injuries.
 But if you can’t spare to get a new pair of running shoes, just go out and run with your old pair.
-Another rule of thumb of mine is if I experience foot pain after a week of running with the same pair of shoes, then it means that the shoe is not meant for me regardless if it is a shoe I haven’t work in awhile or if it is a brand new pair, I always find it easier to get advice from a specialist on podiatric sports medicine.
+Another rule of thumb of mine is if I experience foot pain after a week of running with the same pair of shoes, then it means that the shoe is not meant for me regardless if it is a shoe I haven’t worn in awhile or if it is a brand new pair, I always find it easier to get advice from a specialist on podiatric sports medicine.